zenobi-us/zenobi-us/content/posts/2018-10-03-bem-and-the-case-for-simplicity.md

 It works. you ship it. deadline is near or just passed by.

-You rationlise the following choices:
+You rationalise the following choices:

 1. atomised classes so client requests to change